Jeremie-Beucler/baserater/README.md

   performance against strong LLM baselines.
 - Build base‑rate items database from typicality matrices.

-To learn more about the theoretical framework, modeling rationale, and validation studies underlying the baserater package, see our forthcoming
+To learn more about the theoretical framework and studies underlying the baserater package, see the paper: *Using Large Language Models to Estimate Belief Strength in Reasoning* (Beucler et al., forthcoming).
-paper:

-**Using Large Language Models to Estimate Belief Strength in Reasoning**
-(Beucler et al., forthcoming)

 ## Installation